Setup

 $ cd /path/to/your/vault

-$ enzyme init
+$ enzyme install codex

 Questions